adooylabs/adooylabs/README.md

-### <div align="center">I'm Audee Velasco, A Highly self-motivated and goal-oriented developer 👨‍💻 committed to pursuing a long-term career in product and engineering management.
+### <div align="center">Howdy!
+I'm Audee Velasco, A Highly self-motivated and goal-oriented developer 👨‍💻 committed to pursuing a long-term career in product and engineering management.
 I offer 10+ years of experience in application development and the ability to follow through with projects from inception to completion.
 With a proven track record of multiple launched apps.
 At the same time, I am honing my leadership and people skills.</div>

-- 🔭 I’m currently working on [RealtorRescue](https://realtorrescue.app) - An app that I built from the ground up.
+- 🔭 I’m currently buildins Shopify Apps at [StackdApps.io](https://stackdapps.io).

 - ❓ Ask me about anything related to MERN stack and related technologies